robert-abc/helsinki/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x_2^* = f_{\theta_2^*}(z) ">

 # Installation, usage instructions and examples.
+All the codes needed are available in this repository.
+There is the main.py, the "utils" folder with several functions and the "weights" folder with the autoencoder weights.

 There is a jupyter notebook called 'notebook_example.ipynb' explaining how to clone the repository, how to generate the results and how to visualize them.
-It includes an example from the blur step 15.
-All the codes needed are available in this repository.
+It also includes an example from the blur step 15.

 It is also possible to execute the code via Google Colab:  (INSERIR URL)